ksohrabi/ksohrabi/README.md

 - 👋 Hi, I’m @ksohrabi
-- 👀 I’m interested in ..list to be provided later
 - 🌱 I’m currently learning ...
-Solidity, Rust and improving JS and Python
+Solidity, Rust and improving my JS and Python coding skills
 - 💞️ I’m looking to collaborate on ...
 Blockchain and ML related projects
 - 📫 How to reach me ...
 TBD